ramujin/fastapi-rest-db/README.md

     docker compose up --build &
     ```

-    Just closing the terminal will not stop the database server.
+    **Note:** Just closing the terminal will not stop the database server.
 In order to stop it, you must issue the command `docker-compose down` when you are finished.

 3. Create a Python virtual environment